Contents

 Migrating from Pydantic v2: A Checklist

-If you are upgrading an existing FastAPI service, work through this in order:
+If you’re upgrading a live FastAPI service, work through this in order:

-• Replace all @validator with @field_validator (should already be done from the v1 -> v2 migration)
+• Replace all @validator with @field_validator (should already be done from the v1 to v2 move)

 • Replace all @root_validator with @model_validator(mode='wrap') or mode='before'